-The traditional stereotyped view of the woman's role, including for example the belief that technical occupations are not 'feminine', tends to be formed from early childhood and continues to be imprinted throughout the training process.
+The traditional stereotyped view of the woman's role, including for example the belief that technical occupations are not "feminine", tends to be formed from early childhood and continues to be imprinted throughout the training process.
 This is probably the single biggest factor in hindering the integration of women in the workforce, especially in areas applying the new technologies.

 In several Member States, measures are being taken to break down these views.
-These include efforts to revise school text-books which propagate stereotyped roles and to introduce pilot schemes for training women, in particular unemployed women, for non-traditional occupations, including areas applying the new technologies.
+These include efforts to revise school text books which propagate stereotyped roles and to introduce pilot schemes for training women, in particular unemployed women, for non-traditional occupations, including areas applying the new technologies.
 These efforts are, however, still on a fairly small scale and have not succeeded in stimulating a thorough reappraisal of the models which often induce girls not to choose training in technical subjects which could lead to interesting and rewarding employment.

-• should undertake, continue or reinforce positive measures to improve equal opportunity in education, guidance and training, particularly in the following areas (see Articles 2(4) and 4 of Directive 76/207):
+- should undertake, continue or reinforce positive measures to improve equal opportunity in education, guidance and training, particularly in the following areas (see Articles 2(4) and 4 of Directive 76/207):

-training, integration and reintegration of women in employment in general and non-traditional occupations in particular;

-further training for women in employment within firms, with a view to improving their prospects for promotion or their access to other than unskilled jobs, especially those involving new technologies;

-training of vocational guidance counsellors and instructors to make them aware of the need for diversification in the career choices of both girls and boys; particular attention in training counsellors and instructors should be paid to the special needs of immigrant girls;
+- 1. training, integration and reintegration of women in employment in general and non-traditional occupations in particular; - further training for women in employment within firms, with a view to improving their prospects for promotion or their access to other than unskilled jobs, especially those involving new technologies; - 3. training of vocational guidance counsellors and instructors to make them aware of the need for diversification in the career choices of both girls and boys; particular attention in training counsellors and instructors should be paid to the special needs of immigrant girls;

-development of suitable preparatory training and vocational training programmes for immigrant women, bearing in mind the need to respect their cultural identity;

-development of training programmes for couples in rural areas:
+- 4. development of suitable preparatory training and vocational training programmes for immigrant women, bearing in mind the need to respect their cultural identity; - 5. development of training programmes for couples in rural areas; - 6. training for women with a view to reintegration into working life after a break.